 Canada is fortunate in that there have been no failures to date among FRFIs as a result of the economic downturn that persisted from late 2007 to 2012.
-At present, FRFIs are not required by statute to create an internal plan for their own failure or recovery from failure, although OSFI considers the adoption of living wills as a sensible regulatory initiative.
-OSFI, in conjunction with the CDIC, the Bank of Canada and the Canadian Department of Finance, has been engaged in a process of assisting FRFIs with disaster recovery plans, and is currently designing a bail-in regime that would result in the mandatory conversion of debt to equity to further bolster the permanent capital of banks that are on the verge of failing.
-In addition, as stated above, OSFI has designated the six largest Canadian banks as D-SIBs and imposed additional prudential regulatory requirements on such institutions, including a 1 per cent common equity surcharge effective from January 2016.
+At present, FRFIs are not required by statute to create an internal plan for their own failure or recovery from failure, although OSFI considers the adoption of living wills a sensible regulatory initiative.
+OSFI, in conjunction with the CDIC, the Bank of Canada and the Canadian Department of Finance, has been engaged in a process of assisting FRFIs with disaster recovery plans and is currently designing a bail-in regime that would result in the mandatory conversion of debt to equity to further bolster the permanent capital of banks that are on the verge of failing.
+In addition, as stated above, OSFI has designated the six largest Canadian banks as D-SIBs; imposed additional prudential regulatory requirements on such institutions, including a 1 per cent common equity surcharge; and is developing a minimum loss-absorbency requirement for D-SIBs to meet international standards.
 In addition to the capital surcharge, OSFI has enhanced its supervisory framework for D-SIBs to include:

-- a increased supervision and monitoring; - b more examination by specialists with expertise in credit risk, market risk, operational risk, corporate governance and money laundering compliance;

-- c enhanced reporting; - d cross-institution reviews; - e selective use of external reviews to benchmark risk control practices; - f stress testing of capital and liquidity requirements; and - g the development of recovery and resolution plans.
+- a increased supervision and monitoring; - b more examination by specialists with expertise in credit risk, market risk, operational risk, corporate governance and money laundering compliance; - c enhanced reporting; - d cross-institution reviews; - e selective use of external reviews to benchmark risk-control practices; - f stress testing of capital and liquidity requirements; and - g the development of recovery and resolution plans.